 Tony Khan again found himself in some hot water over remarks he made during yesterday’s media call for AEW Full Gear.
-Khan was asked a question about AEW doing a women’s-only show like NWA’s Empowerrr event.
+Khan was asked question about AEW doing a women’s-only show like NWA’s Empowerrr event.
 Tony cut her off before she could finish her question.

 Khan got a little condescending with Ella Jay, the podcast host and reporter who asked the question.
 He cut her off and took credit for paying AEW wrestlers to work the NWA event.
 Khan faced fan and media criticism for his comments and rude behavior.